Navigation & Positioning (N&P)

 Email: firstname.lastname@example.orgPhone: +34 93 645 29 00

-During his doctoral thesis, Dr. Brito-Brito developed reconfigurable filters that can tune all filter parameters, namely center frequency, bandwidth, and selectivity, using both diodes and MEMS to reconfigure the designs.
-The filters were designed using the ADS electromagnetic simulator and HFSS, in addition, these filters were manufactured and then measured and validated where the results had a very good agreement with the simulation.
+During his doctoral thesis, He developed reconfigurable filters for wireless communications that can tune all filter parameters, namely center frequency, bandwidth, and selectivity, using both diodes and MEMS to reconfigure the designs.
+The filters were designed using the ADS and HFSS electromagnetic simulators, in addition, these filters were manufactured and then measured and validated using a VNA with a CPW probe station where the results had very good agreement with the simulation.

-He has experience in multi-physics work, with simulations performed in COMSOL, this experience was acquired while working on a research project with Intel Labs México.
-In which the optimization methods were applied to the multi-physics effect of a cell phone antenna that modifies its radiation pattern due to human head proximity.
+He has experience in Multiphysics work, with simulations performed in COMSOL, this experience was acquired while working on a research project with Intel Labs.
+In which the optimization methods are applied to the multi-physics effect of a cell phone antenna that modifies its radiation pattern due to human head proximity.
 To perform the optimizations using the simulators, drivers were developed in MATLAB for the remote control of ADS, HFSS, and COMSOL.